ll7/scenario_runner/Docs/Using_the_Scenario_Runner_for_automated_Tests.md

 The fifth part describes how I can run a test case automatically by running multiple scenarios in a test and evaluating them against certain metrics.

 ### [6.
 Record_your_test_case_and_evaluate_it](Record_your_test_case_and_evaluate_it.md)
-The sixth part briefly describes how the automated tests can be recorded.
+The sixth part briefly describes how the automated tests can be recorded and evaluated.